Yi-miumiu/Structural-Existence/README.md

 The Theory of Structural Existence

-Author: Yi, GPT and Gemini
+Authors: Yi, GPT and Gemini

 Status: working in progress